theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/ssis-migration.md

 ![VS_Deployment_Target](/img/content/VS_Deployment_Target.jpg){:class="img-responsive" width="400px"}

-For more information about supported SSIS versions, their relation to different Visual Studio versions and how to upgrade to higher SSIS versions please check:
+For more information about supported SSIS versions, their relation to different Visual Studio versions and how to upgrade to higher SSIS versions please check:<br>
 [List of the SSIS/VS Versions Supported by Xtract IS](https://kb.theobald-software.com/xtract-is/list-of-the-ssisvs-versions-supported-by-xtract-is)

+**InstallXtractIS.exe**

+The console program registers and distributes the necessary DLL files in the installation directory of the SQL Server version.
+Make sure that after migration to a new SQL Server version, this application is run on the deployment environment (SSIS Server).

+In this context it is also necessary to run the console program on the development environment (Visual Studio).